wmo-im/csv2bufr/docs/source/bufr4.rst

 The :redtext:`edition number` and :redtext:`master table number` should be 4 and 0 respectively.
 BUFR edition 4 is the latest version and whilst it is possible to define new BUFR tables for different application areas only Master Table 0 (MT0) has been defined (meteorology).
-The tables in MT0 are updated approximately every 6 months as part of the WMO fast track process.
+The tables in MT0 are updated approximately every 6 months as part of the WMO fast track process and the authoritative source can be found in the `WMO Manual on Codes, Volume I.2 <https://library.wmo.int/doc_num.php?explnum_id=10722>`_.
-The latest version can be found at https://github.com/wmo-im/BUFR4 and it is recommended to use the the most recent version for the :redtext:`master table version number`.
+Updates to this can be delayed and the latest version, including machine readable tables, can be found at https://github.com/wmo-im/BUFR4/releases and it is recommended to use the the most recent release.
+The ``master`` branch contains the current working copy of the tables and is subject to change.

 The :redtext:`BUFR header centre` and :redtext:`bufr header sub centre` are specified in Common Code Tables C-11 and C-12 respectively.
 The typical time of observation (:redtext:`typicalYear ... typicalSecond`) should be determined based on the data to be encoded.
-Within the csv2bufr module and CLI ony a single observation / weather report is encoded per file and so these should be set to those columns in the csv specifying the year, month, day etc.
+Within the csv2bufr module and CLI only a single observation / weather report is encoded per file and so these should be set to those columns in the CSV specifying the year, month, day etc.
 More information is provided in the page on the BUFR template mapping (:redtext:`link to follow`).

-The :redtext:`data category` should be set accoridng to BUFR Table A, i.e. 0 for "Surface data - land" and 1 for "Surface data - sea".
+The :redtext:`data category` should be set according to BUFR Table A, i.e. 0 for "Surface data - land" and 1 for "Surface data - sea".
 The :redtext:`international data sub category` should be set according to Common Code Table C-13.
 The :redtext:`unexpanded descriptors` specifies the data to be encoded in the data section is comprised of a list of the BUFR descriptors.
 These descriptors are detailed further on the next page (BUFR descriptors).